 Solution: The MMA program focused on aligning contraception with goals that adolescent girls wanted to achieve for themselves and their families.
-Female mentors reached out to girls to encourage them to attend Life, Family and Health (LFH) classes that provided information about health, nutrition, contraception and life skills.
-Male interpersonal communication agents reached out to girls' husbands to encourage them to refer their wives to MMA sessions.
-Contraceptive services were provided to adolescent girls by public sector providers alongside A360-supported young providers in public facilities.
+Female mentors reached out to girls to encourage them to attend life, family and health skills classes that provided information about health, nutrition, contraception and life skills.
+Male mobilizers reached out to the girls' husbands to encourage them to attend sessions about how husbands can support their wives' health choices.
+The program employed an opt-out strategy for one-to-one contraceptive counseling with health providers for adolescent girls.

 Outcome: MMA raised SRH awareness and acceptability in the community.
-From January 2018 to September 2020, 35,641 adolescent girls voluntarily adopted modern contraception through their interaction with the program.
-These results were captured at the time of writing this publication.
-Results for the entire program period are available on the program website (https://a360learninghub.org/).
+From January 2018 to September 2020, 35,641 adolescent girls voluntarily adopted modern contraception in project-supported sites.